TurqW/LongSphinx/readme.md

 ### Fields:

 * name: the name of the server.
 Not actually used; just meant as an aid in navigating the config file.
+* channelListBehavior: Detemines whether the "channels" list is a whitelist or a blacklist (default)
-* channels: a `list` of channels in which the bot should respond to messages.
+* channels: a `list` of channels to ban the bot from, or if  `channelListBehavior` is set to `whitelist`, an exclusive list of channels to allow the bot in
 * greetingChannel: the channel in which the bot should greet new members.
 * leavingChannel: the channel in which the bot should announce member departures (leave out to get no such announcements)
 * generators: a `list` of generators to have on this server.
 These map to filenames in the genConfig folder; in general, the default will include all of them that are considered "standalone".
 * strings: This contains all of the configurable strings; these are the things that the bot can say.
   * roleChange: What the bot says when someone successfully requests a new role. {0} will tag the person whose role is changed, {1} is the name of the new role.
   * roleClear: What the bot says when a person's roles of a specific roleset have been cleared. {0} will tag the person whose roles were changed, {1} will name the roleset that has been cleared.
-  * diceResults: What the bot says when someone rolls dice. {0} tags the person who requested the roll, {1} is the list of all results, and {2} is the total.
   * rerole: What the bot says when someone requests a new random assignment with `!rerole` (only works with `defaultRoleset`). {0} tags the requester, {1} names their new role.
   * invalid<rolesetname>: What the bot says when someone requests a role that's not in that roleset (or doesn't exist). {0} tags the requester, {1} is the role they requested.
   * welcome: What the bot says when someone joins the server. {0} tags them, {1} is the name of their randomly-assigned role (if a `defaultRoleset` is set)